andrew/ultimate-awesome/README.md

 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
 - [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
+- [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.